DataSF/datasf.github.io/showcase/datascience/_posts/2018-01-11-preserving-art-for-the-future.md

 The collection is extensive and growing.
 As part of every new City construction project, 2% of the budget is allocated to public art.
 So the City is always acquiring more public art in need of long-term budget plans and annual preservation priorities.

-## Service Question: Estimating art preservation costs is complicated by the very nature of art: uniqueness
+## Service Question: Estimating art preservation costs is complicated by the very nature of art - uniqueness

 Each art piece is unique as a creative piece but also for practical reasons: